Hunter-Reay holds off late charge to win Indy 500

 Canada's Jacques Villeneuve, back racing in the 500 for the first time since he won the race 19 years ago, finished 14th while Briton Pippa Mann, the only woman in this year's field, was 24th.

-Local favorite Ed Carpenter, starting from pole for the second consecutive year, led the field into the first turn but it was Canadian James Hinchcliffe powering into the lead.
+Local favourite Ed Carpenter, starting from pole for the second consecutive year, led the field into the first turn but it was Canadian James Hinchcliffe powering into the lead.

 The first half of the race was one of the most uneventful as drivers set a record pace reaching the midway mark of the 200 laps without a single caution and only one retirement.